VQE-generated quantum circuit dataset for machine learning: Dataset properties

 \subsection{Clustering using real quantum hardware and noise model simulator}

-Here, we show our 4-qubit dataset can be reliably learned by using real quantum computers that are presently available.
+Here, we show our four-qubit dataset can be reliably learned by using real quantum computers that are presently available.
 To this end, we perform the clustering by running quantum circuits $U_m^\dagger U_{m^\prime}$ for all pairs of $m$ and $m^\prime$ on the \texttt{ibmq\_manila} device available at IBMQ to get fidelity between the two output states.
 The number of measurements is set to $2\times10^4$ for each $U_m^\dagger U_{m^\prime}$.
-Only HE and 1D-BB ans\"{a}tze with $D=3$ to $12$ are used in the experiments, and thus the number of data is 10 for each ansatz.
+Only hardware-efficient ansatz (HE) and 1D brick-block (1D-BB) ansatz with $D=3$ to $12$ are used in the experiments, and thus the number of data is ten for each ansatz.

 In Fig.~\ref{fig:ibmq_result}, we visualize the dataset by t-SNE using the distance matrix obtained from the experiment.
 As we can observe, we are able to perfectly cluster the dataset.
 This is because fidelities between the quantum states belonging to the same labels are maintained to be much larger than those with different labels even in a noisy environment.
 This result shows the actual quantum computers are capable of learning the dataset we propose.